kubedb/docs/docs/guides/ignite/reconfigure/reconfigure.md

 Here,

-- `spec.databaseRef.name` specifies that we are reconfiguring `igps-reconfigure` database.
+- `spec.databaseRef.name` specifies that we are reconfiguring `ig-cluster` database.
 - `spec.type` specifies that we are performing `Reconfigure` on our database.
 - `spec.configuration.configSecret.name` specifies the name of the new secret.
 - Have a look [here](/docs/guides/ignite/concepts/opsrequest.md#specconfiguration) on the respective sections to understand the `readinessCriteria`, `timeout` & `apply` fields.